Lambrie/Lambrie.github.io/_posts/2022-05-11-add-excel-summary-page.md

 {% highlight python %}
 import pandas as pd
 import xlsxwriter
-#region Load Excel File

-# Create a list for dataframes to be obtained from each sheet
+# Create a dictionary for dataframes to be obtained from each sheet
 df_list = {}
 # Open excel file using built in excel reader provided by Pandas
 with pd.ExcelFile('demo_data.xlsx') as file: